 Markus C. Redding

-He has worked as a government and public interest attorney/social worker combining his social policy and legal skills.
-He has served as a NYS Attorney for the New York State Deputy Chief Administrative Judge and was a Criminal Court Attorney for the NYC Criminal Court Administrative Judge where he concentrated on the design and development of specialized court parts including community, drug, mental health and domestic violence courts.
-He was appointed the first Domestic Violence Coordinator for the NYC Criminal Court and designed and developed the first domestic violence court.
-He continues to work in collaboration with the NYS Courts to increase the role of social workers and social work interns in the court system.
+Markus C. Redding has served as a NYS Attorney for the NYS Deputy Chief Administrative Judge, and as a Criminal Court Attorney for the NYC Criminal Court Administrative Judge.
+In these roles, he designed and developed specialized court parts including community, drug, mental health, and domestic violence courts.
+He was appointed the first Domestic Violence Coordinator for the NYC Criminal Court, and designed and developed the first domestic violence court.
+He continues to work in collaboration with the NYS Courts to increase the role of social workers in the court system.

-He has also worked with adults, families and children for over 20 years in a variety of clinical and administrative settings in the areas of mental health, criminal justice, grief and loss, domestic violence, substance abuse prevention and homelessness.
-He served as the Director of the Height- Ashbury Homeless Family Shelter in San Francisco and was a co-investigator for Columbia University on a longitudinal research study examining the effects of 9/11 on FDNY families who lost a spouse/parent firefighter in the World Trade Center.
+Mr. Redding has worked with adults, families, and children in clinical and administrative settings in mental health, criminal justice, grief and loss, domestic violence, substance abuse prevention, and homelessness.
+He served as the director of the Heigh-Ashbury Homeless Family Shelter in San Francisco, and as a co-investigator for Columbia University on a longitudinal study examining the effects of 9/11 on FDNY families who lost a spouse/parent.

-His educational background includes an M.S.W. from Columbia University and a J.D. from Loyola University Law School.
-In addition, he has earned academic credentials in international and comparative law from Moscow State University School of Law and Eötvös Loránd University College of Law in Budapest, Hungary.
-He has been the recipient of numerous awards, grants and fellowships.
+Mr. Redding holds an MSW from the Columbia School of Social Work, and a JD from Loyola University Law School.
+He has earned academic credentials in international and comparative law from Moscow State University School of Law and Eötvös Loránd University College of Law in Budapest, Hungary.